-Council: the Nak'azdli Band Council.
+Council: the Nak'azdli Whut'en Council.

-Election: a regularly scheduled Nak'azdli Band election for one or more positions on the Council, held on the second Thursday of August, or a by-election resulting from a successful Appeal or vacancy of office.
+Election: a regularly scheduled Nak'azdli Whut'en election for one or more positions on the Council, held on the second Thursday of August, or a by-election resulting from a successful Appeal or vacancy of office.

-Election Code: the Nak'azdli Election Code, as may be amended from time to time.
+Election Code: the Nak'azdli Whut'en Election Code, as may be amended from time to time.